Ferguson TE20

 The Ferguson TE20 is an agricultural tractor designed by Harry Ferguson.
 By far his most successful design, it was manufactured from 1946 until 1956, and was commonly known as the Little Grey Fergie.
-It marked a major advance in tractor design, distinguished by lightweight, small size, manoeuvrability and versatility.
+It marked a major advance in tractor design, distinguished by light weight, small size, manoeuvrability and versatility.
 The TE20 popularised Harry Ferguson's invention of the hydraulic three-point hitch system around the world, and the system quickly became an international standard for tractors of all makes and sizes that has remained to this day.
 The tractor played a large part in introducing widespread mechanised agriculture.
 In many parts of the world the TE20 was the first tractor to be affordable to the average farmer and was small and light enough to replace the draft horse and manual labour.
 Many TE20s remain in regular use in farming and other work and the model is also a popular collector's item for enthusiasts today.

 History

-The model name came from Tractor, England 20 horsepower (not the true power delivered but from a formula based on engine size).
+The model name came from Tractor, England 20 horsepower (not the true power delivered but from a tax formula based on engine size).

-TE range of Ferguson tractors was introduced in England in 1946, following 30 years of continuous development of "The Ferguson System" from 1916.
+The TE range of Ferguson tractors was introduced in England in 1946, following 30 years of continuous development of the Ferguson System from 1916.
 The first work was to design a plough and linkage to integrate the tractor with its work in a manner that was an engineering whole.
 The automatic control system is now employed by almost all tractor manufacturers worldwide.
 A British patent was applied for by Harry Ferguson in 1925 and granted the following year.

 By the early 1930s, the linkage design was finalised and is now adopted as international standard category I. Just one prototype Ferguson System tractor, known as the Ferguson Black, was built to further technical development and for demonstrating to potential manufacturers.
 During 1936, the first production Ferguson tractors were built in Huddersfield, Yorkshire, by the David Brown Company.
 That tractor, the Ferguson Model A, incorporated Harry Ferguson's "suction side" hydraulic control system, the key to solving sensitive automatic control of three-point mounted implements, patented on 5 February 1936 (patent no 470069).
 The combination of Ferguson's converging three-point hitch, patented on 3 July 1928 (patent no 320084) with his "suction side control" valve is the key to the success of all subsequent Ferguson and later Massey Ferguson "Ferguson System" tractors, the most important of which are the TE and TO 20 models.
 (It was the production of the Model A that led to the David Brown line of tractors in 1939).